 Strategic Aerospace Wing with the remaining 551st SMS transferred to

-Even the mighty Atlas missile could not escape deactivation and was pulled from its silos during June 1965.
-The 551st Strategic Missile Squadron was the last active Atlas unit in the U.S.
+Even the relatively new Atlas missile could not escape deactivation and was pulled from its silos during June 1965.
+The 551st Strategic Missile Squadron was the last active Atlas unit in the U.S., replaced by the solid-fueled and numerous Minuteman missile.

 On any particular Sunday at Air Park, a key word is silence.
 The skies are no longer filled with the thunder of jets sailing gracefully, though noisily, through the air.
-No more backed up traffic at the base gates, traffic has decreased considerably however Air Park has emerged from the 1960s to provide housing and work for the citizens of Lincoln.
+There is no more backed up traffic at the base gates, traffic has decreased considerably however Air Park has emerged from the 1960s to provide housing and work for the citizens of Lincoln.

 Lincoln Air Force Base during its day was once said to be one of the most crucial SAC bases in the United States.
 It also was home to many airmen and provided an economic powerhouse to the city of Lincoln.
-Though today it goes unnoticed by the passer-byer, signs of its existence are passing every day into history as are the stories told by its veterans.
+Today it goes unnoticed by the passer-byer as little sign of a Cold War installation existed here.
+Signs of its existence are passing every day into history as are the stories told by its veterans.
 The Cold War was an extremely dangerous conflict, for never before a single war threatened to extingish life on earth.
 It should not be forgotten.

 And a proud element of SAC in Nebraska was Lincoln, contributing so much to local and international history.
 SAC HQ in Omaha may of been the location of the "so-called" big red button, but Lincoln was a massive force behind it.